nathanlesage/ic2s2-2025/MANUAL.md

   recommend the Open Source-software [Handbrake](https://handbrake.fr/) for this task.
 * Make a screenshot of the very first frame of the video.
-The simplest way is to open the video in VLC and make a snapshot.
+The simplest way is to open the video in VLC and take a snapshot.
 * Put the video files and screenshots into the `images` folder, and name it properly (something with `ic2s2_year_teaser` for easy identifiability).
 * Adapt the `<source>`-elements within the `<video>` element to point to your